-Traditionally, American companies would give an annual year-end bonus to all employees.
-Today, an annual year-end bonus is not a guaranteed offering in all businesses.
-Yet, since the holidays are a frenzied and high-spending time for many employees year-end bonuses can be powerful and appreciated form of additional compensation.
+Companies often give a year-end bonus to all employees at the end of the calendar year (around the holidays).
+Today, an annual year-end bonus is not a guaranteed offering in all businesses, and often, they are based on merit or performance.
+Since the holidays are a frenzied and high-spending time for many employees year-end bonuses can be powerful and appreciated form of additional compensation.
 But as a manager, you have a few things to consider before doling out incentives.

 Why Give Out a Year-End Bonus?

 No one will ever complain about receiving a year-end bonus.
 This can be a way for your company to say thank you to your employees or your team.
 A holiday bonus can also increase employee productivity, loyalty, motivation, and even improve morale.
 For sales organizations, bonuses are sometimes built in to the team's pay mix instead of commissions (learn more about bonus vs. commission pay).

 To be more cost-effective, many companies tie the amount of the bonus to performance.
 This is a great way for employees to take on initiatives and set goals outside of their day-to-day job description.
 Employees are then encouraged to collaborate and share ideas, in addition to high performance in their role.